 shall be to examine the trend of electronic banking

 in Nigeria and a critically examination of the challenges

-(ii) To evaluate the impact of electronic banking on
+1. To investigate the impact of Electronic banking on

-the operations of financial institutions in the country;
+on the smooth operations of Electronic banking in the

 The study would provide answers to the following questions:

 1. Does Electronic banking contribute to the efficiency